Wildhoney/EmberSockets/README.md

 <h3>Supplying a function</h3>

 You may not wish to simply update a property based on the received data, in these cases you can specify a method to invoke when the event occurs.
-When the callback is invoked, `this` is preserved for your controller, and the event data is passed through as the first and only argument.
+When the callback is invoked, `this` is preserved for your controller, and the event data is passed through as the arguments.

 ```javascript
 cherryPickedName: function(name) {